Brief Biography of Myles Munroe

-After the ministration, Myles made an altar call and about 500 students came out to commit to Christ, and the prime minister joined.
+After the ministry, Myles made an altar call and about 500 students came out to commit to Christ, and the prime minister joined.

 After the meeting, the prime minister invited him and his team to his (prime minister’s) house to have lunch with his family and he became a personal friend with the prime Minister from then.

 In 1974, the prime minister helped Myles Munroe get into college at Oral Roberts University where he had his three bachelor’s degrees and graduated in 1978 at age 24.
-He did his Masters at University of Tulsa in Leadership Administration and Business, and started his doctorate degree in philosophy immediately after his PhD.
+He did his Masters at the University of Tulsa in Leadership Administration and Business and started his doctorate in philosophy immediately after his Ph.D.

-He went back to the Bahamas and was employed in the ministry of Education as assistant secretary to the ministry and then he worked at the department of public personnel with the deputy prime minister.
+He went back to the Bahamas and was employed in the ministry of Education as an assistant secretary of the ministry and then he worked at the department of public personnel with the deputy prime minister.

 Myles Munroe’s Wife